-National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2018 Proportion of babies born of low birthweight, 2018 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
-Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
+National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2019 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Excluded material owned by third parties may include for example, design and layout images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2018 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birthweight, 2018 METEOR identifier: 668674 Registration status: Indigenous, Superseded 31/07/2018 Description: The incidence of low birthweight among live born singleton babies by Indigenous status of mothers, and among live born singleton babies by Indigenous status of babies.
+National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2019 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birthweight, 2019 METEOR identifier: 699454 Registration status: Indigenous, Superseded 23/08/2019 Description: The incidence of low birthweight among live born singleton babies by Indigenous status of mothers, and among live born singleton babies by Indigenous status of babies.

 Rationale: Low birthweight is associated with increased risk of poor health and death during infancy and increased prevalence of a number of chronic diseases in adulthood.
 Low birthweight is a particular issue for Indigenous Australians.
-Indicator set: National Indigenous Reform Agreement (2018) Indigenous, Superseded 31/07/2018 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2018; Quality Statement Indigenous, Superseded 07/02/2019 Collection and usage attributes Computation description:
+Indicator set: National Indigenous Reform Agreement (2019) Indigenous, Superseded 23/08/2019 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2019; Quality Statement Indigenous, Standard 07/02/2019 Collection and usage attributes Computation description: